themcrgames100/techbrittishonytssoftwarelisting/README.md

 # TechBrittish's Software Listing
+# The password for the malware archives are SubtoPrydev, and run the malware in a VM
 # A place where the software is held and kept, in a decent place safely and securely.

 # We are open to any software as long as it follows GitHub's rules